Management console overview

 Description and core actions

-View and configure information about DataWorks alert contacts and set alert quotas.
+View and configure DataWorks alert contacts and set alert quotas.

-Alert Contacts: Configure contacts to receive task alerts.
-You can synchronize contacts from RAM or add them manually.
-Contacts must be activated to receive alerts.
+Alert contacts: Configure contacts to receive task alerts.
+You can synchronize contacts from RAM or manually add them.
+Contacts must be active to receive alerts.

-For more information, see View and set alert contacts.
+For more information, see View and configure alert contacts.

 Tenant Members and Roles